 Now, if World Nomads is worth it?
 If you actually need travel insurance, then YES!

 I am not gonna lie to you, there are obviously more agencies offering this service.
 It’s important to mention this, because we want you make a good decision about this issue here.

-But, here is the thing: A few insurance providers of our friends from Germany for instance cover certain activities and a time frame for traveling abroad.
+But, here is the thing: A few insurance providers of our friends from Germany and Spain for instance cover certain activities and a time frame for traveling abroad.
 If you have an insurance that covers already your travel plans, then you do not need to get anything extra.

 Please pay attention: Ask your actual health insurance first what is covered – and what is not!

 Therefore, here is our action guide to insurance: